 Does this behavior make me feel like I am resolving or just covering up my feelings?

 When you reach for that drink, favorite food, or seek out that particular activity, ask yourself honestly what you are feeling.
 Is this a thing that is creating balance or imbalance in my life?
 Do I feel calmer or more restless?
 Joyful or blue?
-Really tune in to your gut reaction-it will answer truthfully.
+Tune in to your gut reaction-it will answer truthfully.

 What could I be doing instead?

 What other things can I try to address my needs?
 Can I reach out to my partner or a friend?
 Can I journal about what I am feeling?
 Read a new book?
 When an urge to grab something indulgent arises, try to immerse yourself in one of these mentioned activities or anything else you’ve been meaning to try for at least 20 minutes.
-Our perspective can shift that quickly if we give it a chance to.
+Our perspective can shift that quickly if we give it a chance.

 With the uncertainty of 2020, we are looking for relief in many different ways.
 But are we finding balance?
 This is a question that we have to ask ourselves regularly and honestly to keep everything in check.
 If you need help with this, it is perfectly okay to reach out for help too.
 Our counselors at Calm Mind Counseling Center are here for you.